Skip to main content

 Comprehensive Drug Abuse Prevention and Control Act of 1970

-The Act consists of two main parts, Title II and Title III.
-In addition to classifying and outlawing certain drugs, the Act was also created to research drug abuse and provide treatment.
-Changes in drug use in the U.S. after 1970 have at times resulted in amendments to the Act.
-The Drug Enforcement Agency (DEA) is the agency of the federal government responsible for enforcing controlled substance laws, including the Act.
+The act consists of three main parts: Titles I, II, and III.
+It classifies and outlaws certain drugs.
+It also allows for research on drug abuse and provides treatment.
+Changes in drug use in the U.S. after 1970 have resulted in amendments to the act.
+The Drug Enforcement Administration (DEA) is the federal agency responsible for enforcing controlled substance laws, including the act.

 Title II: Controlled Substances Act

-An important part of the Comprehensive Drug Abuse Prevention and Control Act is the Title II section, the Controlled Substances Act (CSA).
-The CSA provides the legal basis for the government's so-called "war on drugs."
-This law consolidated laws on manufacturing and distributing drugs of all kinds, including narcotics, hallucinogens, steroids, and other chemicals when they're used to make controlled substances.
+An important part of the Comprehensive Drug Abuse Prevention and Control Act is the Title II section, the CSA.
+This law consolidated laws on drug manufacturing and distribution.
+For example, it codified laws on narcotics, hallucinogens, steroids, amphetamines, and other chemicals when used to make controlled substances.

 Schedule I Drugs

-Considered the most dangerous, these drugs don't have mainstream accepted medical uses and have a high potential for abuse.
+Schedule I drugs do not have mainstream accepted medical uses and have a high potential for abuse.
 These drugs include heroin, LSD, marijuana, ecstasy, methaqualone, and peyote.
-Note that marijuana is still considered a Schedule I drug by federal law even though several states have legalized recreational marijuana (and still more have legalized medical cannabis).

 These drugs have a high potential for abuse and are also considered dangerous.
-Examples of such drugs are cocaine, meth, methadone, Demerol, OxyContin, Adderall, and Ritalin.
+They have accepted medical uses.
+Examples of such drugs are cocaine, methamphetamine, methadone, Demerol, OxyContin, Adderall, and Ritalin.

 Schedule III Drugs

 These drugs have a moderate to low potential for physical and psychological dependence.
-Schedule III drugs include Vicodin, Tylenol with codeine, ketamine, anabolic steroids, and testosterone.
+Schedule III drugs include codeine, ketamine, and anabolic steroids.

 Schedule IV Drugs

-These drugs have a low potential for abuse and low risk of dependence.
-The schedule IV drugs include Xanax, Soma, Darvon, Darvocet, Valium, Ativan, and Ambien.
+These drugs have a low potential for abuse and a low risk of dependence.
+Schedule IV drugs include Xanax, Klonopin, Valium, Ativan, and Ambien.

 Schedule V Drugs

 These drugs have the least potential for abuse and contain limited quantities of certain narcotics.
-These medications are usually used for antidiarrheal, antitussive, and analgesic purposes and may not require a prescription.
-Examples of schedule V drugs are cough syrups with limited amounts of codeine, Robitussin AC, Lomotil, Motofen, Lyrica, and Parepectolin.
+These medications are usually used for antidiarrheal, antitussive, and analgesic purposes and may not need a prescription.
+Schedule V drugs include cough syrups with limited amounts of codeine, Robitussin AC, Lomotil, Motofen, Lyrica, and Parepectolin.

 Title III: Importation and Exportation, Criminal Forfeiture, and Drug Law Amendments

-The less referenced part of the Comprehensive Drug Abuse Prevention and Control Act is Title III, which amended the law and penalties regarding importation and exportation of controlled substances and criminal forfeiture.
-Forfeiture is when the government confiscates property involved with the crime, including drug crimes.
-This section also provided the necessary legal information for the transitional period and when the Act was effective.
+A less referenced part of the Act is Title III.
+It amended the law and penalties on the importation and exportation of controlled substances and criminal forfeiture.
+Forfeiture is when the government confiscates property involved in a crime.
+Title III also provided legal information for the act's transitional period.

 Get Professional Help With Your Drug Charges

-Drug charges can be extremely serious, although this varies quite a bit state by state.
-Understanding the consequences of a conviction for a drug charge is important when you're considering a plea deal.
-To learn more about your options, contact an experienced criminal defense attorney today.
+Drug charges are serious, although this varies quite a bit state by state.
+Understanding the consequences of a drug charge conviction is important when considering a plea deal.
+Contact an experienced criminal defense attorney today to learn more about your options.

 Was this helpful?